m-lab/website/_pages/status.md

 # M-Lab Platform Status

-M-Lab places server infrastructure for conductingt tests in diverse location around the world.
+M-Lab places server infrastructure for conducting tests in diverse location around the world.
 Typically we seek hosting in well connected data centers where ISPs interconnect with one another.
 Each M-Lab "pod" consists of 3-4 servers and one switch, connected directly to an upstream provider.
 In large metro areas, we attempt to place multiple pods to obtain diversity in transit and routes.

 ## Infrastructure Map